Price | 26000-96000 USD |

 2. Can I make both broiler and layer feed in the same plant?

 Yes, absolutely.
 The same plant machinery is used for both.
-The key difference is the feed formulation – the specific recipe of ingredients and their proportions.
+The key difference is between the poultry feed formulation and broiler feed formulation – the specific recipe of ingredients and their proportions.
 You would simply change the recipe that the plant is processing to switch between making broiler feed and layer feed.
 You might also change the pellet die size or the crumbler settings.

 3. Why is a “crumbler” so important for a poultry feed plant?